 If we continue to emit the same volume of greenhouse gases as we do today, by the next century the average temperature will rise between three and four degrees.
 This will exacerbate water scarcity and jeopardize our ability to produce food.

 At the Paris climate meeting in 2015 the world agreed to limit global warming to well below 2°C by decreasing greenhouse gas emissions across the planet.
 Consumption patterns and production chains are crucial if our children and grandchildren are to enjoy a brighter future.
 Today a number of companies provide climate saving services that enable consumers to make more sustainable choices.
 The Schibsted report on second hand trade marketplaces illuminates the new services that have been created by the growth of information technology.

 The importance of secondhand trade

-WWF sees this report as an important step towards showing the climate benefits from secondhand trade.
-Services, such as Schibsted’s marketplaces, can help us consumers make the selections that are the most climate friendly, help decrease resource consumption and in short lead a more sustainable life.
+WWF regards this report as an important contribution as it reveals the climate benefit that accrues from secondhand trade.
+Services, such as Schibsted’s marketplaces, can help consumers select the climate-friendliest goods and services, reduce the exploitation of natural resources and encourage more sustainable consumer choices.